-In section III.C we presented limiting results that guarantee that agents' beliefs constitute only a small deviation from RE, in the sense that for an arbitrarily small gain, the agents' beliefs are close to the beliefs of an agent in a rational expectations model.
-This section studies to what extent agents could discover that their system of beliefs is not exactly correct by observing the process for (P_t, D_t, C_t) .36 We study this issue for the beliefs implied by the estimated models from section IV.B.
+In Section III.C, we present limiting results that guarantee that agents' beliefs constitute only a small deviation from RE, in the sense that, for an arbitrarily small gain, the agents' beliefs are close to the beliefs of an agent in an RE model.
+This section studies the extent to which agents could discover that their system of beliefs is not exactly correct by observing the process for (P_t, D_t, C_t) .36 We study this issue for the beliefs implied by the estimated models from Section IV.B.

 In a first step, we derive a set of testable restrictions implied by agents' beliefs system (2), (3), and (25).
-Importantly, under standard assumptions, any process satisfying these testable restrictions can - in terms of its autocovariance function - be generated by the postulated system of beliefs.
+Importantly, under standard assumptions, any process satisfying these testable restrictions can be generated, in terms of its autocovariance function, by the postulated system of beliefs.
 The set of derived restrictions thus fully characterizes the second-moment implications of the beliefs system.